moebrowne/init-project/README.md

 ```
 -l, --licence [LICENCE]
   Create licence (MIT, Apache2, GPL2, GPL3)

 --dir [DIRECTORY]
-  Where to create your new project (default "./")
+  Where to create your new project, default: "./"

 --no-git
   Do not initialise as git repository

 ```